A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

 \firstpage{1}

 \subtitle{Data and text mining}

-{$^{\text{\sf 1}}$School of Data Science, Fudan University, Shanghai, 200433, China and \\ $^{\text{\sf 2}}$College of Intelligence and Computing, Tianjin University, Tianjin, 300072, China and \\ $^{\text{\sf 3}}$School of Computer Science, Fudan University, Shanghai, 200433, China and \\ $^{\text{\sf 4}}$Research Institute of automatic and Complex Systems, Fudan University, Shanghai, 200433, China.}
+{$^{\text{\sf 1}}$School of Data Science, Fudan University, Shanghai, 200433, China and \\ $^{\text{\sf 2}}$School of Computer Science, Northwestern Polytechnical University, Xi'an, 710000, China and \\ $^{\text{\sf 3}}$College of Intelligence and Computing, Tianjin University, Tianjin, 300072, China and \\ $^{\text{\sf 4}}$School of Computer Science, Fudan University, Shanghai, 200433, China and \\ $^{\text{\sf 5}}$Research Institute of automatic and Complex Systems, Fudan University, Shanghai, 200433, China.}

 \corresp{$^\ast$To whom correspondence should be addressed.}

 \history{Received on XXXXX; revised on XXXXX; accepted on XXXXX}

 \editor{Associate Editor: XXXXXXX}